 - Vitamin B: As mentioned above, all types of vitamin B are vital for robust hair.
-Deficiency of B vitamin leads to premature graying, hair loss and excessive oil production.
+Deficiency of vitamin B leads to premature graying, hair loss, and excessive oil production.
 Moreover, it also slows down the process of cellular repairing in the body.
-Include whole grains, beans and lentils, potatoes and bananas in your diet in order to keep up the level of vitamin B in your body.
+Include whole grains, beans, and lentils, potatoes, and bananas in your diet in order to keep up the level of vitamin B in your body.
 Eggs are full of Vitamin B12, and B7.

 - Vitamin C: Vitamin C helps to maintain the collagen levels of the body.
 Collagen is a group of essential proteins responsible for keeping all the tissues of our body connected and firmly packed.
-Those lacking vitamin C in their body may experience hair breakages and split ends.
+Those who lack vitamin C in their body may experience hair breakages and split ends.
 So, to keep the split ends at bay, you have to consume a meal containing enough vitamin C such as citrus fruits, broccoli, strawberries, and peppers.

-- Vitamin E: This vitamin is responsible for regulating circulation in the body and scalp as well as supplying enough oxygen to different parts of the body.
-When scalp receives enough circulation your hair becomes stronger and less susceptible to breakage.
+- Vitamin E: This vitamin is responsible for regulating blood circulation in the body and scalp as well as supplying enough oxygen to different parts of the body.
+When scalp receives enough circulation, your hair becomes stronger and less susceptible to breakage.
 Green leafy vegetables are an ultimate source of vitamin E; do incorporate it in your routine diet.

-Low levels of essential minerals such as Iron, Potassium and Zinc also affect your mane adversely, making them frail, brittle and more prone to splitting and falling out.
+Low levels of essential minerals such as Iron, Potassium, and Zinc also affect your mane adversely, making them frail, brittle, and more prone to splitting and falling out.
 Therefore, it is indispensably important to maintain the level of minerals to keep your body fit and fine and hair lustrous and shiny.
-Rich greens like kale, brussels sprouts, spinach, corn, beans and fresh fruit are the suppliers of all the essential minerals.
+Rich greens like kale, brussels sprouts, spinach, corn, beans, and fresh fruit are the suppliers of all the essential minerals.

 Food Products Which Are Unhealthy For Hair